wooorm/nspell/readme.md

 ```

 The above document contains three words, as the count on the first line shows.
 Further lines each start with a word.
-Some words contain flags, as denoted by
+Some lines contain flags, as denoted by
 the slashes.
 What those flags do, and the size of flags, is defined by affix
 documents.